groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.4.4.1 (2024-07-29) =
+* FIXED Issue of the last accepted Grammarly suggestion not saving when exiting from a text block in the email editor.
+* FIXED Color picker closing in email editor if selecting from palette then using dropper.
+* FIXED Font controls closing after selecting new font choice for text blocks.

 = 3.4.4 (2024-07-24) =
 * ADDED New `{form_submission}` replacement code which can add all recent form fields into an email.